mlund/openmm-examples/README.md

 This is a number of examples of [OpenMM](http://openmm.org) molecular dynamics simulations.
 It is meant mainly as a personal reminder but comments or suggestions are of course greatly appreciated.
 Most of the examples are in Juputer Notebook format (`*.ipynb`) that can previewed directly from Github.

+Description of the examples:

+- [`continuum_na`](continuum_na/): Simulation of a 1:1 electrolytes solution using a continuum solvent together with Ewald summation.